 Stroke: Scottish data

-Detailed data on stroke can be found on the stroke area of the ISD website.
+Detailed data on stroke can be found on the stroke area of the PHS website.

 Incidence